sweetmeats83/questions/README.md

 - **1,035 questions** across multiple categories
 - **Per-member answers** — select or create a family member before answering
 - **Age tracking** — stores each member's date of birth; automatically records how old they were when they answered
-- **Text-to-speech** — 🔊 button reads the question aloud using Kokoro TTS (toggle to stop)
+- **Auto-read questions** — questions are read aloud automatically when they appear; 🔊 button toggles auto-read on/off for the session
 - **Audio recording** — record voice answers directly in the browser; automatically transcribed via Whisper
 - **Photo capture** — take or upload photos, compressed client-side before upload
 - **Chunked uploads** — safe for large recordings behind Cloudflare or other proxies (1 MB chunks)
-- **Answers panel** — browse all answers, filterable by author, grouped by category
+- **Answers panel** — browse all answers, filterable by author, grouped by category; each question has 🔊 (read aloud) and ✏ (open to add/edit) buttons
+- **Multiple answers per person** — save a second or third answer over the years; prompted to Replace or Add when a duplicate is detected
 - **Installable PWA** — works as a home screen app on iOS and Android
 - **Session auth** — single password protects all data
 - **Security hardened** — helmet headers, rate limiting, input validation, mimeType whitelist, file size caps